Porsche 911 996 (1997-2005)

 The 2000 Porsche Supercup was won - for the 4th time in a row - by Patrick Huisman!
 The 2000 Carrera Cup Germany victory went to Jörg Bergmeister and 2000 Carrera Cup France victory to Christophe Bouchut.

 The Porsches sold in the USA had 4 year/50.000 mile (80.000 km) warranty and in Europe 2 year/100.000 km (62.000 mile) warranty.
 The US-versions have bumperettes (bumper extensions) demanded by DOT.
-The US Department of Transport does not have the top specialists as they have made many unreasonable demands for car manufacturer's over the decades.
+The US Department of Transport does not have the top specialists as they have made many unreasonable demands for car manufacturers over the decades.
 The 996 Turbo is designed in Germany where there is no speed limit on highways.
 These cars are legally driven at top speed (190 mph/305 km) and they have the needed strength built into their bumpers.
 Now, US DOT tells that the bumpers need to be upgraded with additional pads for USA where the cars can drive only up to 30% of the speed allowed in Germany.
-As long as we prefer the comfort of not saying anything, not helping the institutions, the car manufacturers have to build uglier cars for America.
+As long as we prefer the comfort of not saying anything and not helping the government institutions, the car manufacturers have to build uglier cars for America.

-From 2001 model year the front and rear lids became electrically openable istead of the earlier cable version.
+From 2001 model year the front and rear lids became electrically openable instead of the earlier cable version.
 This also meant, now it was possible to open the front lid from the remote control in the key.
 At the same time came the interior LED orientation lights for ignition lock, center console and interior door handles.
 2001 model year also brought optional automatically dimming interior mirror.

 For the 2001 season, the 996 GT3 Cup car got large fixed rear wing which more than doubled downforce at the rear axle.
 Heat dissipation from the engine, gearbox and brakes was significantly improved.
 The front section channels the hot air from the enlarged central radiator upwards through slots in the upper part of the front spoiler.
 A gearbox cowling, adopted from the 911 Turbo, improved the cooling.
 Modifications brought the engine closer to the road version - the standard hydraulic valve drive replaced the earlier racing component.
 The GT3 Cup car accelerates to 62 mph/100 km/h in under 4 seconds.
 The top speed is set by the gear ratios at 178 mph/286 km/h.